 The points earned with these two cards can be used as a cash bonus.
 However, if you also have one of the premium cards, i.e. a card with an annual fee, such as Ink Preferred, you can combine all the points under one roof and redeem them for travel.
 Savvy business owners will often carry Ink Preferred and one of the no-fee cards to maximize both cards’ earning and redemption options.

-Chase Ink Cash comes with a 50,000 or $500 welcome bonus after spending $3,000 in the first 3 months and earns 5X on purchases made at office supply stores, internet, cable, and phone services on the first $25,000 in combined purchases per account anniversary year.
-The card earns 2X at gas stations and restaurants.
+Chase Ink Cash comes with a 50,000 points or $500 welcome bonus after spending $3,000 in the first 3 months and earns 5% cash back on purchases made at office supply stores, internet, cable, and phone services on the first $25,000 in combined purchases per account anniversary year.
+The card earns 2% cash back on the first 25,000 spent in combined purchases at gas stations and restaurants.

 The 5X office supply stores and internet bonus spending category is especially powerful.
 Office supply stores don’t just sell printer paper.
 You can buy pretty much anything there, from office furniture to computer equipment to Starbucks gift cards to give as holiday gifts to your clients and employees.

-If you don’t anticipate spending a lot in the 5X categories, the Chase Ink Business Unlimited might make more sense for your business.
-It comes with a 50,000 or $500 welcome bonus after spending $3,000 in the first 3 months and earns 1.5X on all purchases.
+If you don’t anticipate spending a lot in the 5% cash back categories, the Chase Ink Business Unlimited might make more sense for your business.
+It comes with a 50,000 points or $500 welcome bonus after spending $3,000 in the first 3 months and earns 1.5X on all purchases.
 This is one of the best no-fee business cards because of its earning structure.

 The Business Platinum Card from American Express is one of the best cards to get for the perks and benefits that come with it.

-The welcome bonus fluctuates, and right now you can earn 50,000 points after you spend $10,000, and an extra 50,000 points after an additional $15,000 spend in the first 3 months.
-The spending requirements are steep, but the welcome bonus of 100,000 Membership Rewards points is well worth it.
+The welcome bonus fluctuates, and right now you can earn 50,000 points after you spend $10,000 and an extra 35,000 points after spending an additional $10,000 on qualifying purchases in the first 3 months.
+The spending requirements are steep, but the welcome bonus of 80,000 Membership Rewards points is well worth it.

 The card comes with $595 annual fee, not waived the first year.